garam masala made with Indian spices

 • Pick and discard stones and debris from all the spices.

-Roasting Spices
+Roast Spices

 • Transfer to the same plate and cool completely.

-How To Make Garam Masala
+How to Make Garam Masala

 • Store this garam masala powder in an air tight dry glass jar.
-You can use up the coarse bits of spices to make your masala tea.

 Notes